wp-plugins/wp-ajaxify-comments/readme.txt

 Some features of the plugin:

-* Actively developped and supported
+* Actively developed and supported
 * Validating and adding comments without (complete) page reloads
 * Seamless integration in almost every theme (default options should work with most themes)
 * i18n support